useVenice/venice/README.md

 Why is it called Venice?

 > First to pay homage to Venice as the birth place of modern accounting.
-Second, the Venetian canals were used to transport goods, much like the Venice pipelines can be used to transport services
+Second, the Venetian canals were used to transport goods, much like the Venice pipelines can be used to transport services.

 Who owns the relationship with the providers?